-In promoting temperance, the Society considered the moderate consumption of alcohol and the total abstinence from alcohol to be equally acceptable options.
+In promoting temperance, the Society considered the moderate consumption of alcohol acceptable.
+It also considered total abstinence from alcohol to be an equally acceptable option.

 In addition to religious preaching, the Society engaged in other activities.